 A Modern Approach to Password Management

 Password management is all about finding the right balance.
-Security administrators have to find a way to combine sufficiently high security policies with a user-friendly experience, which is not always easy.
+Security administrators have to find ways to combine sufficiently high security policies with a user-friendly experience, which is not always easy.
 Third-party authentication through popular platforms (Facebook, Google, Apple, GitHub, Twitter, …) can help to avoid these issues, but in some cases, you’ll still want or need to manage passwords yourself.
-In this blog, fullstack developer Carlo Nomes takes a closer look at what makes a strong password, and how these can be stored securely.
+In this blog we take a closer look at what makes a strong password, and how these can be stored securely.

 The Power of Password Length